Cannoli Cream Filling Recipe

-An authentic, easy Sicilian cannoli filling recipe I picked up while in Sicily last summer, served with chocolate dipped pizzelle cookies.
+An authentic, easy Sicilian cannoli filling recipe / Dip, I picked up while in Sicily last summer, served with chocolate dipped pizzelle cookies.

 Because who doesn’t love cannoli right ?
 Authentic Cannoli Siciliani that is, filled with the freshest sheep’s milk ricotta cheese and candied fruit or nuts.

 Before I hear it from the “Cannoli Police” I would like to tell you that there is nothing groundbreaking about this recipe.

-Oh, that heavenly smell of powder sugar flying through the morning breeze from the local Pasticceria who made the best Cannoli in town lingers with me to this day.
+Oh, that heavenly smell of powdered sugar flying through the morning breeze from the local Pasticceria who made the best Cannoli in town lingers with me to this day.

 Walking 10 minutes uphill early in the morning gave me all the justifications I needed to have Cannoli for breakfast in Sicily.
-Stuffed right in front of my eyes with the creamiest cannoli filling and dusted with a velvety layer of powder sugar.
+Stuffed right in front of my eyes with the creamiest ricotta filling and dusted with a velvety layer of powdered sugar.